 Knee Strap vs Knee Brace

-A knee strap fits above or below the knee and its main purpose is to put pressure on the respective tendons to take the stress off those tendons.
-If you suffer from a tight IT band or weak quads then a strap may be all you need.
+A knee strap fits above or below the knee, and its main purpose is to put pressure on the respective tendons to take the stress off those tendons.
+If you suffer from a tight IT band or weak quads, then a strap may be all you need.

 A knee brace provides more overall protection and pressure and is more likely what you’ll need if you’re recovering from surgery or an injury.
 If your knee pain is caused by your patella tracking badly (moving around too much), then you’ll need a brace to keep it securely in place.